AlexRogalskiy/Architecture/Steps/Concepts/Execution.md

 There are a few ways we might model this.

-We could take a delcarative approach, where `Acquire Package` and `Substitute Variables` are declared in the Step Package `manifest.json`.
+We could take a declarative approach, where `Acquire Package` and `Substitute Variables` are declared in the Step Package `manifest.json`.
 It is left to Server and other framework components to show the right UI to enable these, and ensure they are enacted at execution time.

 Another option would be to coordinate this functionality within the step handler code.
 The Step Executor would be supplied some sort of function it could call to acquire the package and substitute variables: